 Rethinking Environmental Learning for High-schools

-As part of ASE's team, I contributed to the creation of an international award-winning virtual cave tour for educational outreach and led the redesign of the association’s website.
+At ASE, I contributed to an award-winning virtual cave tour and led the redesign of the non-profit association’s website, making environmental resources more accessible and engaging for students and the public.

 Results